Why my A1C & glucose are unrelated? If you are one among them, then read on for clarification.

-What does it mean if you have high A1C and normal blood sugar?
+What does it mean if you have high A1C and healthy blood sugar?

-Normal BS reading indicates healthy BS at that instant and appears to be in tight control.
-However, high A1C indicates your BS at other instances in unhealthy and not in tight control.
+Normal BS reading indicates good BS at that instant and appears to be in tight control.
+However, high A1C indicates your BS at other instances in unhealthy and not in strict control.

 Alternatively, it means your diabetes control was not well past 1 or 2 months that appeared in your A1C result.
-However, presently you are in good control that is indicating by your glucose meter.
+However, presently, you are in reasonable control that is indicating by your glucose meter.

 What does it mean if you have normal A1C and high blood sugar?

 High BS reading indicates unhealthy BS at that instant and appears to be not in proper control.
-However, normal A1C indicates your BS at other instances are healthy, and you are in proper control.
+However, normal A1C indicates your BS at other instances are healthy, and you are inadequate to control.

-Alternatively, a good A1C means, you are in proper diabetes management for past 1 or 2 months.
-However, high blood sugar indicates you are presently not in proper diabetes control.
+Alternatively, an excellent A1C means, you are in proper diabetes management for past 1 or 2 months.
+However, high blood sugar indicates you are presently not inadequate diabetes control.